MartinChrisWood/buyers_app/README.md

 ## Resources

+### For creating the API server
-The tutorial that taught me to create a RESTful API client/actor is at https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask
+The tutorial that taught me to create a RESTful API server/actor is at https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask

 The example I created following this is in example_app.py but if you plan to create this service using python I recommend following the original tutorial.

+### For creating the GUI
+The tricky part is making the requests over http from the GUI (in html, with JavaScript code) to the server.
+The tutorial I've followed in making my example can be found at https://www.taniarascia.com/how-to-connect-to-an-api-with-javascript/

+The example I've created is in example_gui.html, and will connect to the example_app.py if running.